Introduction

 plot(ldk_al)

 In geometric morphometric analysis, researchers first turn to describing the axes of shape variation.Indeed, this is what Sternes and Shimada (2020) did to produce the figure above.
-This and what we’re after is often termed a morphospace, a representation of shape the study group does and does not have.
+This and what we’re after is often termed a morphospace, a representation of the shape the study group does and does not have.

-To develop such a thing, biologist usually turn to Principal Components Analysis (PCA) whereby the very complicated suite of variables is distilled into a set of fewer variables that describe the important variance among the original variables.
+To develop such a thing, biologist usually turn to Principal Components Analysis (PCA) whereby a very complicated suite of variables is distilled into a set of fewer variables that describe the important variance among the original variables.
 The coordinates contained in our ldk_al object describe dozens of variables: scaled distances between all the landmarks.
 So we have many variable to consider and this becomes, very quickly, a serious multivariate problem.
-PCA is suited to multivariate analysis because it reduces the complexity of the data, taking many variables and distilling the into just a few.
+PCA is suited to multivariate analysis because it reduces the complexity of the data, taking many variables and distilling them into just a few.
 At its core, PCA produces a series of regressions, or vectors, that pass through the values of the original variables.
 This operation is performed iteratively, with the first vector (the first principal component, PC1), drawn through the variable space that accounts for the most variance in the data set.
 After the combination of variables forming PC1 is removed, a subsequent vector (PC2) is drawn through another unique variable space that describes the second most amount of variance.
 This continues until most of the variance is captured, resulting in scores of PCs.
 The first two or three, however, are usually enough to describe a health amount of variance, say 90% or more.

 To perform PCA, we’ll use geomorphs gm.prcomp() function like so.
 Plotting reveals our first result.